Exclusive Interview & Giveaway: Sarah Hicks on Conducting the Magical Music of “Harry Potter” in Concert

 But it’s work that has an enormously satisfying payoff.
 She wields the power to make people think differently about their engagement with popular culture, and she uses her expertise and passion to create an unforgettable experience for concertgoers.

-When people come to these shows where it’s film and live orchestra, they realize how much symphonic music they actually listen to and how powerful and engaging and incredibly exciting it is.
-So I hope that people take away that the orchestra is an amazing instrument.
+I hope that people take away that the orchestra is an amazing instrument.
 It’s really, really cool to listen to so many people creating sound together onstage and how thrilling that is.
 And I hope they feel that their experience of the film is changed by hearing a live orchestra.

 You can see Hicks work her magic at the Order of the Phoenix CineConcerts performance at the Hollywood Bowl in Los Angeles, California, on June 29 by purchasing tickets here – or you can swallow a vial of Felix Felicis and take a shot at winning our giveaway!

 That’s right, you read that correctly.
 Thanks to our friends at CineConcerts, we have a pair of tickets for one lucky reader to experience the magic at the Hollywood Bowl!
 Our contest is open from today through June 25 at 11:59 p.m.
-Eastern to anyone who will be in the Los Angeles area and can Apparate to the concert on June 29.
+Eastern to anyone who will be in the Los Angeles area or can Apparate to the concert on June 29.

-The winner of this giveaway will be contacted by email and must respond within 24 hours or another winner will be chosen, so make sure to check your spam and junk folders just in case Errol is in charge of the post delivery!
+The winner of this giveaway will be contacted by email and must respond within 24 hours, or else another winner will be chosen, so make sure to check your spam and junk folders just in case Errol is in charge of the post delivery!
 All travel and accommodations are the responsibility of the winner.

 What are you waiting for?
 Enter now for your chance to win a pair of tickets to this magical Hollywood Bowl experience from CineConcerts!